So, can Americans travel to Cuba? Yes! Plus, it’s simpler than it seems.

 - Authorized Export Transactions

-You first will book your flight like you would for any other travel.
+In my experience in 2019, you first will book your flight like you would for any other travel.
 I have been prompted to choose a category during the flight purchase process online.

 You will purchase your visa at a check in counter prior to the flight that will land in Cuba.
 In 2019, this cost $50.
 In exchange, you will receive three documents.
 One is your tourist visa card, another is a customs declaration card, and the final form is a short health survey.
 They take less than 10 minutes to fill out at the gate.